 “Impacts are hard to do because you have to establish a significant link between the meteorology and the impact in question.
 As editors, we’ve been trying to encourage more studies on impacts because it’s the impacts rather than the meteorology per se that tends to motivate these types of study – and if we only have the attribution on the meteorological event then we only have an indirect link to the relevant impact.”

-Finally, some attribution research has also looked at the human influence on changes in general indicators of climate change, such as global average temperature or sea level rise.
-These have not been included in the attribution map as the focus here is on extremes.
+Finally, attribution research has also identified the “signal” of human influence in general indicators of climate change, such as increasing average temperature or sea level rise.
+Recent research has even been able to detect the fingerprint of climate change “from any single day in the observed global record since early 2012, and since 1999 on the basis of a year of data”.
+These types of studies have not been included in the attribution map as the focus here is on weather extremes.

 In Carbon Brief’s first edition of this analysis in 2017, 68% of events were found to have a human impact (with 63% made more severe or likely and 6% less so).

 There are several ways of carrying out an attribution analysis.
 (Carbon Brief’s past articles on attribution give more information on the various methods.)
 One of the most common is to take observations and/or climate model simulations of an extreme event in the current climate and compare them with idealised model runs of that event in a world without human-caused global warming.
 The difference between the “with” and “without” climate change simulations indicates how the likelihood or severity of that extreme event has changed.

 Note that events are classified here as having an human impact if climate change is found to have influenced at least one aspect of that event.
 For example, a study of the 2011 East Africa drought found that climate change contributed to the failure of the “long rains” in early 2011, but that the lack of “short rains” in late 2010 was down to the climate phenomenon La Niña.
 This event is, thus, designated as having a human impact.